 Clinton testified about the Benghazi attack on January 23, 2013.
 Speaking to members of the House Foreign Relations Committee, she defended her actions while taking full responsibility for the incident, which killed four American citizens.
 "As I have said many times since September 11, I take responsibility, and nobody is more committed to getting this right," she told the House.
 She added, "I am determined to leave the State Department and our country safer, stronger and more secure."

-Since taking office in 2009, Clinton repeatedly stated over the years that she was only interested in serving one term as secretary of state.
+After taking office in 2009, Clinton repeatedly stated that she was only interested in serving one term as secretary of state.
 She stepped down from her post on February 1, 2013.

 In May 2014, the House Select Committee on Benghazi, chaired by Representative Trey Gowdy from South Carolina, was created to investigate the Benghazi attack.
 Clinton testified in front of the committee on October 22, 2015 in a nearly 11-hour hearing.
 The House Select Committee on Benghazi issued its final report on June 28, 2016.
 The just over 800-page report found no new evidence of wrongdoing on Clinton's part, but was critical of "government agencies like the Defense Department, the Central Intelligence Agency and the State Department — and the officials who led them — for failing to grasp the acute security risks in the Libyan city, and especially for maintaining outposts in Benghazi that they could not protect," according to The New York Times.

 The Democrats on the committee issued their own 339-page minority report that criticized Republicans for "one of the longest and most partisan congressional investigations in history" that took two years to complete and cost "$7 million in taxpayer funds."